Two in three Americans do not plan to follow football's World Cup - Reuters/Ipsos poll

 And while he says that football is popular among his Hispanic friends, he does not think a diversity of Americans is that enthused.
 "Soccer is really a sport that's followed in Latin America and Europe," he said.

-ABC/ESPN paid $100 million (59 million pounds) in 2005 for the broadcast rights in English to FIFA events from 2007 to 2014, including this year's World Cup, while Univision paid $325 million for the Spanish-language rights.
+ABC/ESPN paid $100 million in 2005 for the broadcast rights in English to FIFA events from 2007 to 2014, including this year's World Cup, while Univision paid $325 million for the Spanish-language rights.

 The poll does show that one-third of Hispanic Americans will be following the tournament or some teams closely, double the percentage for respondents overall.